SashG91/brew-that/README.md

 ## Libraries used
 * cachetools
-    - Python module which provides various memoizing collections and decorators.
+    - Python module which provides various memorizing collections and decorators.
 * google-auth
      - This library simplifies using Google’s various server-to-server authentication mechanisms to access Google APIs.
 * google-auth-oauthlib